ZYSF/BrowserMain/README.md

  * jSoup for HTML processing
  * Apache HTTPClient for loading content
  * [This](https://github.com/phil-brown/jCSS-Parser) CSS parser may be required in future builds

+## License

+"You can do anything you wanna do" ~ Phil Lynott

+(Believing in copyright is against my religion.
+Dependencies have their own licenses.)